 David R. Obey (D-Wausau) is the longest-serving memberof the U.S. Congress in Wisconsin history and is the current chair of the House Appropriations Committee.
 In the 1980s and early 1990s, he chaired the Foreign Operations Subcommittee, which funded America's economic and political response to the collapse of the Soviet Union.

 There is a press kit for this book.
-Inquiries regarding review copies, events, and interviews can be directed to the publicity department at firstname.lastname@example.org or (608) 263-0734.
+Media & bookseller inquiries regarding review copies, events, and interviews can be directed to the publicity department at email@example.com or (608) 263-0734.
 (If you want to examine a book for possible course use, please see Course Books in the left sidebar.
 If you want to examine a book for possible rights licensing, please see Rights & Permissions in the left sidebar.)

 496 pp. 6 x 9